-Which Criteria Must Patients Meet To Be Eligible For Sydney Breast Reduction With Liposuction?
+What Criteria Must Patients Meet To Be Eligible For Sydney Breast Reduction With Liposuction?

 Please note that taking certain medications could have a negative influence on your surgery and recovery too.
 Therefore, it is important to report any medications or supplements you are taking before the procedure takes place.
 If one of your medications or supplements could interfere, the surgeon can provide you with an alternative or advise the patient to stop the use of the medications or supplements before the procedure takes place.